Get all the latest data for Honduras?

 What's the vacancy rate for rentals in Honduras as of 2026?

-As of early 2026, vacancy rate for well-located urban apartments in Honduras is around 7% to 10%.
+As of 2026, the estimated urban rental vacancy rate in Honduras is about 8% to 10%.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Honduras.